 What your listing could look like

-Google My Business is a fantastic way to attract local customers who are actively searching for your kind of restaurant.
+Google Business profile is a fantastic way to attract local customers who are actively searching for your kind of restaurant.
 Just remember to get as many good reviews as possible!

 Advanced strategies with Google